onqtam/headjack/docs/quotes_and_notes/skip_in_search/TRIAGE.md

 - True anonymity with zero knowledge - can even prove to be a real human and prove credentials in a privacy preserving way
 - Self organization
 - this system is inevtable if it starts getting going
-- Voting on rules of the game & specific issues - not parties and individuals - subjective objectivity
 - Bottom up emergent regulation
 - Architecture for cultural evolution
 - The loss function of a hive mind